kbingham/libcamera/Documentation/guides/pipeline-handler.rst

-If the pipeline handler successfully matches with the system it is running on, it can proceed to initialization, by creating all the required instances of the ``V4L2VideoDevice``, ``V4L2Subdevice`` and ``CameraSensor`` hardware abstraction classes, optionally initialize the IPA module and then proceed to the creation of the Camera devices.
+If the pipeline handler successfully matches with the system it is running on, it can proceed to initialization, by creating all the required instances of the ``V4L2VideoDevice``, ``V4L2Subdevice`` and ``CameraSensor`` hardware abstraction classes.
+If the Pipeline handler supports an ISP, it can then also Initialise the IPA module before proceeding to the creation of the Camera devices.

 To each registered camera a set of image streams has to be associated.
 An image ``Stream`` represents a sequence of images and data of known size and format,